pnp/blog/content/post/working-with-custom-connectors-in-power-platform-for-beginners.md

 Since our connector just has one action, that's all we needed to do.

 Now let's put the value in a variable, so the number of the day is always up to date.
-Select the action \"Initialize variable\" and put in the following information:
+Select the action "Initialize variable" and put in the following information:

 **Name**: I called mine NrOfDay_Con (most importantly you need a name